btemplep/authzee/docs/specification.md

                             "type": "string",
                             "description": "JSON query to run on the authorization data. {\"grant\": <grant>, \"request\": <request>}"
                         },
-                        "query_validation": {
+                        "evaluation_handler": {
-                            "title": "Grant-Level Query Validation Setting",
+                            "title": "Grant-Level Evaluation Handler Setting",
-                            "description": "Grant-level query validation setting.
-Set how the query errors are treated. 'validate' - Query errors cause the grant to be inapplicable to the request. 'error' - Includes the 'validate' setting checks, and also adds errors to the result. 'critical' - Includes the 'error' setting checks, and will flag the error as critical, thus exiting the Authzee Operation early.", "type": "string",
+                            "description": "Set how evaluation errors are handled.'evaluate' - Evaluation is run and any errors cause the grant to be inapplicable to the request, but are not included in the result.'error' - Includes the 'validate' setting checks, and also includes errors in the result. 'critical' - Includes the 'error' setting checks, and will flag the error as critical, thus exiting the Authzee Operation early.", "type": "string",
                             "enum": [
-                                "validate",
+                                "evaluate",
                                 "error",
                                 "critical"
                             ]